 Poor Road Conditions

-A car’s TCS can’t handle the too severe road condition and can turn on the traction control light.
-So if you drive a car often on a snowy or icy road, your car will struggle to maintain traction on it.
-In this case, avoiding such ground should deactivate the traction control light on your car’s dashboard.
-You can also install winter tires as these are more suitable for icy roads.
+A car’s TCS can’t handle road conditions that are too severe, and it can turn on the traction control light.
+So, if you drive a car often on a snowy or icy road, your car will struggle to maintain traction.

 Bad Steering Rack

 A steering rack is a crucial part of power steering that remains connected to the steering wheel.
-It receives high-pressure hydraulic fluid and ensures a smooth and easy turn of the steering wheel.
-If it gets damaged, you’ll struggle to steer the vehicle, particularly on uneven roads.
-It can trigger the traction control light.
+It receives high-pressure hydraulic fluid and ensures a smooth and easy steering wheel turn.

 Manual Override Function